Does architecture play a role in the climate emergency?

-Aidan Hoggard, a University Teacher at the School of Architecture, is leading the project to create a new climate emergency curriculum with RIBA.
+Aidan Hoggard, a University Teacher at the School of Architecture, lead the project to create a new climate emergency curriculum with RIBA.

 He said: ‘The climate emergency is now the way our students are thinking about the world and a curriculum that focuses on this critical information is essential.
 We spoke to RIBA and they wanted to get involved, so we started the conversation.’

 ‘Our hope is that this publication will become a well-used textbook across all schools of architecture in the future.
 It comes partly in response to things going on in the world and in social media; the popularity of Greta Thunberg’s movement for example.
 It has changed the way of thinking from what we used to talk about in architecture – good sustainable design – to talk of a climate emergency.
 What has happened over the last year is that our own students in the School of Architecture at the University of Sheffield have really got onto this and they’re pushing us now to make the necessary changes.’